sandpiper-toolchain/sandplover/docs/source/guides/examples/computations/computing_sedimentograph.rst

 The sedimentograph is a measure of sand fraction of delta stratigraphy.
 In this implementation, a series of concentric CircularSection are drawn with increasing radius, so the sedimentograph is a function of space.

-First, a simple example of computing the sedimentograph, using the :obj:`~deltametrics.strat.compute_sedimentograph` function.
+First, a simple example of computing the sedimentograph, using the :obj:`~sandplover.strat.compute_sedimentograph` function.

 By default, the function will generate two bins for the data input for the ``sediment_volume`` argument, with the bin divider in the data-range midpoint (i.e., ``0.5`` for ``sandfrac`` data).